repalash/threepipe/README.md

 When the plugin is added to the viewer, it interfaces with the [PickingPlugin](#pickingplugin) and shows the control gizmos when an object is selected and hides them when the object is unselected.

-If the PickingPlugin is not added to the viewer before the TransformControlsPlugin, it is added automatically with the plugin.
+If the `PickingPlugin` is not added to the viewer before the `TransformControlsPlugin`, it is added automatically with the plugin.

 ```typescript
 import {ThreeViewer, TransformControlsPlugin} from 'threepipe'